-Dana Natale is a Research Development Specialist for the Office of Research and Sponsored Programs (ORSP) at Montclair State University (MSU).
+Dana Natale is a Research Development Specialist for the Office of Research and Sponsored Programs (ORSP) at Montclair State University.
 As such, she assists faculty interested in preparing competitive proposals to federal, state, and local government agencies, as well as foundations and corporations.
 In addition, she provides training to faculty and staff, and acts as the liaison to funding agencies.
-Prior to joining the ORSP, Dana spent four years building and supporting experiential education and campus-community partnership development at MSU.
+Prior to joining the ORSP, Dana spent four years building and supporting experiential education and campus-community partnership development at Montclair State.
 As Assistant Director and Special Projects Coordinator for the Center for Community-Based Learning, she created a development plan and funding protocol, wrote grants, conducted research, and coordinated a variety of campus-community partnership projects.
-Throughout her 12 year tenure at MSU Dana has taught numerous undergraduate and graduate courses as an adjunct faculty member, including: Cultural Anthropology, Multicultural Anthropology, and Grant Writing.
-Before coming to MSU, Dana worked in research coordination and development positions for a number of non-profit organizations and Mount Sinai School of Medicine.
+Throughout her 12 year tenure at the University, Dana has taught numerous undergraduate and graduate courses as an adjunct faculty member, including: Cultural Anthropology, Multicultural Anthropology, and Grant Writing.
+Before coming to Montclair State, Dana worked in research coordination and development positions for a number of non-profit organizations and Mount Sinai School of Medicine.
 Dana holds an M.A. in Anthropology and a B.A. in Psychology.

 Jessica S. Henry is an Associate Professor in the Department of Justice Studies, and received the University Distinguished Teacher Award in 2015.
 After serving as a public defender for nearly a decade, Professor Henry joined the Montclair State University faculty in 2005.
 She teaches a wide range of courses, including Criminal Law and Procedure, Death Penalty Perspectives, Hate Crimes, and Wrongful Convictions.
 Professor Henry has appeared as a frequent commentator on national television, radio, and in print media, and is a frequent blogger with the Huffington Post.
 Her areas of research include severe sentences (including the death penalty and life without parole), prisoner re-entry, hate crimes and the criminal justice system.